CrowdStrike/azure-vm-extension/README.md

 ## Support

-Falcon Installer is a community-driven, open source project designed to streamline the deployment and use of the CrowdStrike Falcon sensor.
+The CrowdStrike Azure VM Extension is a community-driven, open source project designed to streamline the deployment and use of the CrowdStrike Falcon sensor.
 While not a formal CrowdStrike product, Falcon Installer is maintained by CrowdStrike and supported in partnership with the open source developer community.

 For additional support, please see the [SUPPORT.md](SUPPORT.md) file.